 Due to the nature of the Company's operations, various legal and tax matters arise in the ordinary course of business.
-The Company accrues such items as liabilities when the amount can be reasonably estimated, and settlement of the matter is probable to require an outflow of future economic benefits from the Company.
+The Company accrues for such items when a liability is probable, the amount can be reasonably estimated, and settlement of the matter is probable to require an outflow of future economic benefits from the Company.

-Eilat, and related parties, have on a number of occasions asserted certain claims against the Company pertaining to the Asset Purchase Agreement ("APA") dated April 14, 2014 and April 27, 2015.
-The Company received formal notices of civil claims in relation to the APA in April 2016.
+Eilat Exploration Ltd., and related parties, have on a number of occasions asserted certain claims against the Company pertaining to an asset purchase agreement ("APA") dated April 14, 2014 and April 27, 2015 governing Skeena's acquisition of the Spectrum property.
+The Company received formal notices of civil claims in relation to the APA in April of 2016.
 Notably, no further steps have been taken by the litigant since bringing the claims.
-In the opinion of management, these matters will not have a material effect on the consolidated financial statements of the Company.
+In the opinion of management, the outcome of these events is not determinable at this time, but these matters are not currently expected to have a material effect on the consolidated financial statements of the Company.

 The Company has previously had operations in other countries, and has not yet completed the formal process of dissolution of the relevant subsidiary companies.
-There may be amounts owed by those subsidiary companies that are not probable to require an outflow of future economic benefits to satisfy.
+There may be amounts owed by those subsidiary companies, including mining concession fees unpaid since January 2014, estimated to be \$100,000 per year, that are not probable to require an outflow of future economic benefits to satisfy.
 As a result, the Company has not accrued those amounts as liabilities.